pmd/pmd/docs/pages/next_major_development.md

 an API is tagged as `@Deprecated` or not in the latest minor release.
 During the development of 7.0.0, we may decide to remove some APIs that were not tagged as deprecated, though we'll try to avoid it." %}

+#### 6.37.0

+##### PMD CLI

+*   PMD has a new CLI option `-force-language`.
+With that a language can be forced to be used for all input files, irrespective of filenames.
+When using this option, the automatic language selection by extension is disabled and all files are tried to be parsed with the given language.
+Parsing errors are ignored and unparsable files are skipped.

+    This option allows to use the xml language for files, that don't use xml as extension.
+    See also the examples on [PMD CLI reference](pmd_userdocs_cli_reference.html#analyze-other-xml-formats).

+##### Experimental APIs

+*   The AST types and APIs around Sealed Classes are not experimental anymore:
+    *   {% jdoc !!java::lang.java.ast.ASTClassOrInterfaceDeclaration#isSealed() %},
+        {% jdoc !!java::lang.java.ast.ASTClassOrInterfaceDeclaration#isNonSealed() %},
+        {% jdoc !!java::lang.java.ast.ASTClassOrInterfaceDeclaration#getPermittedSubclasses() %}
+    *   {% jdoc java::lang.java.ast.ASTPermitsList %}

+##### Internal API

+Those APIs are not intended to be used by clients, and will be hidden or removed with PMD 7.0.0.
+You can identify them with the `@InternalApi` annotation.
+You'll also get a deprecation warning.

+*   The inner class {% jdoc !!core::cpd.TokenEntry.State %} is considered to be internal API.
+    It will probably be moved away with PMD 7.

 #### 6.36.0

 No changes.